The Strongest Man in the Bible: 7 Things To Learn From Him

 What?
 How?

-Remember Samson going with his parents to Timnah to see the Philistine woman he wanted to be his wife?
+Samson and his parents were on their way to Timnah to see the Philistine woman he wanted to be his wife.

-On their way to the vineyards, “a young lion came toward him roaring” (Judges 14:5, ESV).
+Approaching the vineyards, a young lion came toward him roaring (Judges 14:5).

-If you were Samson, would you attempt fighting against the lion?
-Or, would you run to escape and scream for help?
+If you were Samson, would you attempt to fight against the lion?
+Or would you run to escape and scream for help?

 But did you know what?